Duke Energy Corporation research snapshot

 DUK AI Trading Strategy Framework

 The DUK AI trading strategy below is a rules-based research framework, not personal advice.
-It combines chart levels with rate-case milestones, 2026 EPS guidance, Treasury yields, debt issuance, dividend coverage, storm-cost disclosures, fuel cost recovery, economic development load, and capital-plan execution.
+It combines chart levels with the August 4, 2026 Q2 report, 2026 EPS guidance, Treasury yields, debt issuance, dividend coverage, storm-cost disclosures, fuel cost recovery, economic development load, and capital-plan execution.

 Trend-following setup

-Watch for DUK to hold above $124 to $126 and then break above $134 to $136 with stable Treasury yields, intact 2026 guidance, and constructive regulatory updates.
+Watch for DUK to reclaim the $127 area and then break above $134 to $137 with stable Treasury yields, intact 2026 guidance, and constructive regulatory updates, including the Duke Carolinas agreement and the data center growth framework.

-A failed breakout followed by a close below $124 should reduce trend confidence, especially if rates rise or a rate-case decision limits cost recovery.
+A failed breakout followed by a close below the 200-day average near $124.68 should reduce trend confidence, especially if rates rise or a rate-case decision limits cost recovery.

 Mean-reversion setup

-If DUK pulls back toward $114 to $116 while guidance and dividend coverage remain intact, compare the lower price with earnings yield, dividend yield, and the approved-regulated-asset growth outlook.
+If DUK pulls back toward $114 to $117 while guidance and dividend coverage remain intact, compare the lower price with earnings yield, the 3.46% dividend yield, and the approved regulated asset growth outlook.

 Do not treat every pullback as attractive if the decline is caused by higher financing costs, storm liabilities, political pressure on customer bills, or weaker allowed returns.